The td_string! Macro

 Expected values

-Variables expect anything that implement Display.
+Variables expect anything that implements Display.

 String and &str implement this trait such that